Wadi Barada offensive (2016–2017): The offensive

 By 8 January, the government forces resumed their offensive, with al-Masdar saying they captured the hills northwest of Deir Maqran, most importantly Tal Dahr Al-Masabi.
 On 10 January, al-Masdar said that Russian Air Force conducted airstrikes against rebels in the area for the first time, while the Syrian Army also bombarded targets near the villages of Basimah and Deir Maqran.

 Multiple eyewitnesses told Human Rights Watch that the bombardment of Basimah included the use of chemical weapons: "they smelled chlorine and described clinical signs and symptoms consistent with exposure to chlorine gas".
 The attacks took place in a civilian neighbourhood with no opposition armed presence and resulted in 46 civilians being treated in hospital for chemical weapons exposure.

 Around 12 January, SOHR reported, the government flag was raised in Ayn al-Fijah, Basimah, and other villages, whereupon these settlements, with reports of "reconciliation" agreements made with local notables to enable the government to take control of the water supply, including the transfer of fighters to their stronghold of Idlib Governorate.
 Several rebels continued to resist and attempted to keep control of the settlements.
 By then, about 50,000 residents of the valley had been displaced due to the fighting.

-Government advances in Wadi Barada between 6 and 15 January 2017.
+The Syrian Air Force launches an airstrike on a village in Wadi Barada.

 On 13 January, government media reported that Basimah was captured by pro-government forces, and that they advanced into Ain al-Khadra.
 According to opposition sources, rebel forces managed to retake Ain al-Khadra soon after.
 Later that day, government media asserted that Ain al-Fijah, Kafr al-Awamid, Souq Wadi Barada, Dayr Qanoo, Dayr Miqrin and Kafr az Zaytsigned a reconciliation agreement with the government, allowing technicians to fix the water springs and to raise the government flag over the towns.
 Several rebel units continued fighting, with government media reporting they attacked the technical crews with rockets.